sepse/COVAir-Balkans/README.md

 ![airbalkans](https://github.com/sepse/COVAir-Balkans/blob/main/Graphics/seasonality.jpg)

-New material will be updated here as we further develop and explore.
+New material will be updated here as we further research and develop.

 *"This project is financed under the TechCamp Kosovo small grant program, funded by the Bureau of Educational & Cultural Affairs through the U.S. Embassy Pristina, Kosovo, in partnership with FLOSSK."*